Sprain vs. Fracture: 5 Warning Signs You Need an X-Ray Right Now

 Src

-Sprains have a tendency to heal with rest, compression, bracing, and physical therapy that helps rebuild strength in the ligaments.
+Sprains heal with rest, compression, bracing, and physical therapy that help rebuild ligament strength.
 However, in severe cases, the injured limb might have to be immobilized.

 Fractures, meanwhile, require immobilization with a cast or splint for the bone to heal.
-However, in severe cases, surgery might be required, whereby plates and screws might be necessary for the healing process.
+However, in severe cases, surgery might be required, with plates and screws used to aid healing.
 The bone might take weeks or months to heal, depending on the bone and the severity of the fracture.

-The main difference between the two injuries is that, while a fracture might be mistaken for a sprain, failure to diagnose a fracture correctly might result in improper healing, which might cause chronic instability, arthritis, and pain.
+The main difference between the two injuries is that, while a fracture might be mistaken for a sprain, failure to appropriately recognize and manage a fracture may cause delayed healing, persistent pain, chronic instability, and arthritis

 Key Takeaway